Bardolph-Automation-Inc/bardolph/docs/main.rst

 System Requirements
 ###################
 The program has been tested on Python versions at or above 3.5.1.
-I haven't tried it, but I'm almost certain that it won't run on any 2.x version.

 Because I haven't done any stress testing, I don't know the limits on script size.
 Note that the application loads the encoded script into memory before executing it.

-I've run the program on MacOS 10.14.5 & 10.15, Debian Linux Stretch, and the June, 2019, release of Raspbian.
+I've run the program on MacOS 10.15.5, Debian Linux Stretch, and the February, 2020, release of Raspbian.
 It works fine for me on a Raspberry Pi Zero W, controlling 5 bulbs.
+I haven't gotten my hands on a 4, yet.

 Supported Devices
 =================